-On 9 June 2017 the Company agreed a new three year multicurrency revolving loan facility and a term loan facility in an aggregate amount of \$25 million with The Royal Bank of Scotland plc.
-Under the term loan facility \$12.5 million was drawn down and fixed for three years at an all-in rate of 2.506%.
-On the same date a maturing loan of \$9 million was repaid to State Street.
-Up to \$12.5 million remains available for drawing in the future under the new revolving loan facility.
-At the year end \$12.5 million had been drawn down under the Company's \$25m million multi currency loan facility.
+The Company has a three year multicurrency revolving loan facility and a term loan facility in an aggregate amount of US\$25 million with The Royal Bank of Scotland International Limited, London Branch.
+Under the term loan facility US\$12.5 million has been drawn down and fixed for three years to June 2020 at an all-in rate of 2.506%.
+Under the revolving loan facility a further \$12.5 million has been drawn down and at the year end US\$25.0 million had been drawn down under the facilities.